 April 22, 2019

 If you have won the lottery, then most certainly, congratulations are in order.
-However, before you collect your winnings, you may want to think about how you manage your brand-new wealth.
+However, before Florida lottery winners, you may want to think about how you manage your brand-new wealth.
 You may be excited to cash it in, go on a spending spree, buy a whole island or even just a new house, fancy sports car, pay off any debt, and send checks to your family and friends, aside from the initial payment of income taxes to the IRS.
 However, the first thing to do – even before signing the winning ticket – is to call your trust and estate lawyer.
 In addition to any tax implications relative to the lottery winnings, including consideration on taking a lump sum or receiving payments, you may wish to have your trust and estate lawyer consider forming a lottery trust.

 One question becomes, who manages the lottery winnings that comprise the trust?
 You may wish to manage it, or have a neutral party do so.
 Having a neutral party manage it may also help to protect your privacy.
 The trustee would be responsible for managing and investing the trust monies once received.
 You may even need your own wealth management team, with your attorney, your financial planner, your trustee, and others on board to assist.
 But to get to this point, you have to first determine with your trust and estate player how best to claim your lottery winnings.